CBD IYB Factsheet on IAS

 IUCN Species Survival Commission Newsletter September 2009

-South Arican Plant Invaders Atlas Newsletter July 2009
+South African Plant Invaders Atlas Newsletter June 2010

 DIVERSITAS Newsletter March 2009